aziz3d/hope-foundation/README.md

 ## Contributing

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/added-feature-name`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'added-feature-description'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/added-feature-name`)
 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

+---

-## Contact
+## Contact Me

-**Hope Foundation**
+#### Questions and Feedback

+**If you have questions or feedback please send me email**

 - Email: sunrise300@gmail.com
 - Website: http://pixelandcode.pro
 - Developer: Aziz Khan

+---

+Please feel free to use it on as much domains as you want, it will be free forever, i will keep maintaining and improving it in the future.
+If you think this can be a help for you or someone else please consider staring it, much appreciated.

 ---